Nicolás Previtali

-Martín Nicolás Previtali (born 7 July 1995) is an Argentine professional footballer who plays as a midfielder for Atlanta, on loan from Independiente del Valle.
+Martín Nicolás Previtali (born 7 July 1995) is an Argentine professional footballer who plays as a midfielder for Atlanta.

 Career

 Previtali got his career underway in the ranks of Atlanta of Primera B Metropolitana.
 He appeared off the bench twice in the 2016 season, prior to making his first start on 22 October 2016 versus Platense.
 After fifty-eight appearances in four seasons in the third tier, Previtali netted his first goal in a 3–1 victory over Justo José de Urquiza in November 2018.
 The club won promotion to Primera B Nacional at the end of that season, with Previtali subsequently appearing thirty times in that division; and scoring once, versus Deportivo Morón.

 In January 2021, Previtali headed to Ecuadorian Serie A side Independiente del Valle.